 This RFP is an invitation to submit a Proposal for funding from the GIDI Fund; this is an open competitive process and EECA is looking to maximise its funding opportunities.
-Applicants are asked to submit Proposals that are guided by the Investment Principles, and that meet the Minimum Funding Conditions and Proposal requirements.
+Applicants are asked to submit Proposals that are guided by the Investment Principles and that meet the Funding and Eligibility Conditions.

-A Technical Advisory Group (TAG) will evaluate all Proposals against the Minimum Funding Conditions and Proposal requirements which will include financial and technical due diligence.
+A Technical Advisory Group (TAG) will evaluate Proposals against the Funding and Eligibility Conditions which will include robust financial and technical due diligence.
 The TAG will prepare an evaluation report of its findings for the Assessment Panel.

-The Assessment Panel will take into account and consider the TAG's evaluation report; the quantitative assessment criteria results; additional information or clarification sought and received from Applicants; and any other matters that the Panel considers relevant when applying the Investment Principles to the Proposal.
+The Assessment Panel will take into account and consider the TAG's evaluation report; the assessment criteria results; additional information or clarification sought and received from Applicants; and any other matters that the Panel considers relevant when applying the Investment Principles to the Proposal.

-The Assessment Panel will make funding recommendations to inform decision making by the EECA Chief Executive, EECA Board and the Minister Energy and Resources in accordance with EECA's delegated authority framework.
+The Assessment Panel will make funding recommendations to the EECA Chief Executive, EECA Board and the Minister Energy and Resources in accordance with EECA's delegated authority framework.

-EECA may run further contestable RFP Funding Rounds as it commits the GIDI Fund to successful projects.
+EECA will run further contestable RFP Funding Rounds as it commits the GIDI Fund to successful projects.
 There is no guarantee about the scope of future rounds and whether these will include the opportunity presented by this RFP.

 Successful Applicants will be required to enter into a Funding Agreement with EECA; the template of this is available with this RFP on EECA's website.
 It is important that Applicants read this carefully as successful Applicants will be asked to agree to its terms.
-Additional conditions may be negotiated as successful Applicants work with EECA to finalise an Agreement.
+Additional conditions may be negotiated as successful applicants work with EECA to finalise an Agreement.